andriadze/DS18B20WiringPi/README.md

 ### Java Version:

+Copy files from java folder to your device.

+To compile run:

 `gcc -fPIC -I"$JAVA_HOME/include" -I"$JAVA_HOME/include/linux" -shared -o libds18temp.so TempCReader.c -lwiringPi -lpthread`

 This will give you libds18temp.so.
 You can place this file in java library path or any folder just make sure to change to correct path in **TempSensorJNI.java**